aksnzhy/xlearn/doc/large_scale.rst

 The *Parameter Server* (PS) framework has emerged as an efficient approach to solve the “big model” machine learning challenge recently.
-Under this framework, both the training data and workloads are spread across worker nodes, while the server nodes maintain the globally shared model pa- rameters.
+Under this framework, both the training data and workloads are spread across worker nodes, while the server nodes maintain the globally shared model parameters.
 The following figure demonstrates the architecture of the PS framework.

 .. image:: ../images/ps.png